Feedbacks Between Microbes and Macroscopic Communities in Coral Reefs

 Photo credit: Maria Faust

-Inspired by work by past labmates, and contrasting results in studies on the effects of habitat availability on colonization patterns of mobile species, I conducted a study investigating how the spatial aggregation of larval habitats influences egg-laying behavior in Aedes mosquitoes.
+Inspired by contrasting results in previous studies on the effects of habitat availability on colonization patterns of mobile species, I conducted a field experiment to investigate how the spatial aggregation of larval habitats influences egg-laying behavior in Aedes mosquitoes.
 This work has implications for general ecological theory, ecosystem restoration projects, and for public health, as Aedes mosquitoes can act as vectors human diseases such as Zika, dengue fever, and chikungunya.

 Ocean Acidification & Coral Reefs